Doctor of Philosophy (PhD)

 All applicants must have:

-- A baccalaureate degree in nursing from an NLN or CCNE accredited program in nursing.
+- A baccalaureate degree in nursing from an NLN, CCNE or ACEN program in nursing

 - A cumulative GPA of 3.5 or higher from a master's program.

 - A pre-admission interview.
 If the applicant resides at a great distance, a telephone interview may be substituted.

 - Three letters of reference attesting to the applicant's capacity and potential for doctoral study.
 Two references should be from academic sources and one from a recent employer.

 - Competitive GRE scores taken within the last 5 years.

 - Evidence of an ability to communicate in writing that includes an essay addressing goals, focal area of research, and implications for global health and a second writing sample.